-On 21st April 2017, world-famous sculptor Magdalena Abakanowicz passed away at the age of 86.
+On 21st April 2017, the world-famous sculptor Magdalena Abakanowicz passed away at the age of 86.
 Her work can be found in the most prestigious institutions around the world, including the Pompidou Centre in Paris, the Metropolitan Museum of Art in New York, and the Museum of Modern Art in Kyoto.
-We recall some of her most famous works below.
+Here, we recall some of her most famous works.

 Since the early 1960s, Magdalena Abakanowicz employed fabric as a sculptural material in her art.
 She created a cycle of spatial and organic works woven from different fibres in intense colours, often exhibited suspended from the ceilings of galleries.
 These monumental compositions, known as Abakans, drew their title from the name of the artist and were Abakanowicz’s ticket to international success, despite the dominance of pop art and conceptual art at the time.
 In 1962, Abakanowicz’s work impressed audiences and critics at the Lausanne International Tapestry Biennale, and three years later it was awarded the gold medal at the Biennale in São Paulo.

 Of the sculptures, renowned Polish art historian, theoretician and critic Małgorzata Kitowska- Łysiak writes:

 Abakans reflected Abakanowicz's sculptor-like approach to fabric and to the technical possibilities of manipulating the medium.
 She took advantage of its softness, pliancy and submissiveness.
 However, the huge, circular sheets take on an animalistic form under the artist's touch.
 Abakans look dangerous, their hides resembling those stripped off giant monsters, an effect enhanced by the artist's use of a superhuman scale for these mysterious beings.